Triumph by Dai Vernon

 SaturnMagicShop says...

-Tobias Hudson’s Modular Card Magic includes variations on familiar effects like Triumph routines, presented in a concise format to spark creativity and adaptability.
+Modular Card Magic includes variations on familiar effects like color changes and Triumph routines.
+Tobias Hudson aims to spark creativity and offer a diverse range of magical approaches.

 sebastiantoca9208 says...

-Deadline reimagines the classic Triumph, adding a unique element involving a spectator timing themselves with their phone.
-The routine has clean angles and a fresh approach.
+Deadline reimagines the classic Triumph effect, adding a unique element involving a spectator timing themselves with their phone.
+The core of the effect involves a deck of cards, a spectator's phone stopwatch, and a prediction based on the time taken to sort the cards.

 Performance videos